dasrefactor/seriesseed/equity/Refactor Series Seed - Term Sheet.md

 Major Purchasers will have the right to participate on a pro rata basis in subsequent issuances of equity securities.

-### Expenses:

-Company to reimburse counsel to Refactor Capital for a flat fee of $10,000.

 ### Future Rights:

 The Series Seed will be given the same rights as the next series of Preferred Stock (with appropriate adjustments for economic terms).